Outpatient Clinical Services

 These therapies are also for parents who learn techniques to use outside of the clinic and to help them better understand their children with autism and their needs.

-Meghan Lindsay, BCBA and Anna Straussberger, BCBA direct the ABA clinic, which was opened in 2016.
-Both provide Applied Behavior Analysis (ABA) therapy and supervise other ABA therapists.
-The therapists meet with caregivers, provide functional assessments to determine why a child is behaving in a certain way, and then design treatment plans to train caregivers to implement strategies at home.
-ABA therapy is intensive and parents are expected to be involved in sessions and to record weekly data.
-It is usually provided in 2 to 3 hour sessions between 2 and 10 hours per week, all based on the severity of behaviors being displayed by the child.
+The CAC has two Board Certified Behavior Analysts, Anna Straussberger, BCBA and Bailey Gregory, BCBA.
+Both provide Applied Behavior Analysis (ABA) therapy and supervise several Registered Behavior Technicians.
+The therapists meet with caregivers, provide functional assessments to determine why a child is behaving in a certain way, and then design treatment plans and train caregivers to implement strategies at home.
+ABA therapy is intensive (several hours per week) and parents are expected to be involved in sessions and to record weekly data.
 The therapy occurs in the clinic, home and community.

 What is Applied Behavior Analysis (ABA) Therapy?

 ABA is a scientifically validated approach to understanding behavior and how it is affected by the environment.

 ABA aims to decrease dangerous or harmful behaviors and increase desirable behaviors and skills.

 ABA teaches caregivers to interact differently with their child to attain and maintain desired results after therapy ends.

 Since the 1960s, therapists have been applying ABA to help children with autism and related developmental disabilities.